BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 :name: def-iir-filter
 :class: definition

-A filter with a infinite impulse response, e.g. echo with feedback, is called *infinite impulse response (IIR)* filter.
+A filter with an infinite impulse response, e.g. echo with feedback, is called an *infinite impulse response (IIR)* filter.
 ```

 Let's look at the *one pole filter* with $\alpha = 0.5$ for simplification.